mCRL2org/mCRL2/doc/sphinx/source/user_manual/showcases/Distributed_system_for_lifting_trucks.rst

    :align: right
    :width: 250px

-&mu;CRL was used in the analysis of a real-life system for lifting trucks (lorries, railway carriages, buses and other vehicles).
+µCRL was used in the analysis of a real-life system for lifting trucks (lorries, railway carriages, buses and other vehicles).
 The system consists of a number of lifts; each lift supports one wheel of the truck that is being lifted and has its own microcontroller.
 The controls of the different lifts are